 Thomas Freundlich’s choreography includes several groundbreaking projects that have combined contemporary dance with ABB industrial robots.
 These include the evening-length Human Interface, for two dancers and two robots, which was presented in 2012 at Finland’s Zodiak Centre for New Dance; as well as several large-scale event-choreographies utilizing both traditional six-axis robots as well as latest-generation collaborative models that enable close-range interaction with human performers.
 Mr. Freundlich also programs the robots himself.

 Mr. Freundlich is one of the leading practitioners in Finland’s vibrantly growing independent dance film scene.
 He has created 13 dance short films and has shot over 100 performance captures, trailers and promo videos for Finnish and international dance companies, theatres and independent choreographers.
 Freundlich’s most recent film is Cold Storage (2016), which was awarded the first-ever production support for dance films from the Finnish Film Foundation, YLE and Loikka festival.
-To date, Cold Storage has received 12 awards and has been selected by over 100 festivals worldwide.
+To date, Cold Storage has received 28 awards and has been selected by nearly 200 festivals worldwide.
 Freundlich’s previous work includes North Horizon (2012), co-authored with Valtteri Raekallio and shot in the arctic wilderness of Spitsbergen.
 From 2012 to 2014, Freundlich and Raekallio were the artistic directors of Finland’s Loikka dance film festival.

 Mr. Freundlich’s work has been recognized with some 50 grants and awards from foundations, arts councils and festivals worldwide, including a three-year grant from the Arts Council of Finland 2011–2013.